The Complex Commercial Litigation Law Review: Singapore

 - the court will then consider whether it is necessary in the business or commercial sense to imply a term to give the contract efficacy; and

 - finally, the court considers the specific term to be implied, which must be one to which the parties, having regard to the need for business efficacy, would have undoubtedly responded in the affirmative had the proposed term been put to it at the time of the contract.
 If it is not possible to find such a clear response, the gap persists and the consequences of that gap ensue.

 The implied term must be reasonable, equitable and capable of clear expression, and it must not contradict any express term of the contract.23

 i Threshold requirements

-iii Alternative dispute resolution
+ii Alternative dispute resolution

 Breach of contract claims

 Defences to enforcement

 Breach and non-performance of contract do not always lead to liability.
 The parties can be released from a contract through agreement or by operation of law, or they can argue that certain vitiating factors apply that affect the validity of the contract.